Manecas1221212/romance/chapter_03.md

 Then came the fight.
 A Tuesday night in her sorority room.

 Anna's eyes were swollen in a way makeup couldn't fix.
-She was on the floor with her back against her bed, a blanket around her shoulders, hair a mess for the first time in months.
+She was on the floor with her back against her bed, a blanket around her shoulders, hair a total mess.
 Claire sat cross-legged, passing tissues like rations.

 "It started about apartment hunting," Anna said, voice raw, words sliding out like they had been waiting for permission.
 "Then it became about everything — the future he'd been planning without asking me.
 Children, how many, when.
 He said I wouldn't need to work so hard once we were married, that I could 'take a step back' after a few years at Henderson."
 She laughed, bitter.
 "Like he was offering me a gift."